 So, we know we should be making family dinners on a regular basis.
 We know it’s important.
 And yet, if we don’t establish a plan for our family, dinner can become a daily “surprise”.
 One that sneaks up on us every single day.
 As a working, homeschooling mom with a health challenge, I’ve found that planning simple dinners, cooking ahead in bulk for times that really are a surprise, and having the tools I need to do so, make family life easier, saner, and more satisfying.

 Think of this post as an ultimate dinner ideas for the week strategy guide.

-In addition to dinner ideas for the week, I have an awesome giveaway for you–four people will win and Instant Pot, there’s a free printable set of cute recipe cards I made, and I’m giving you a list of the tools I find indispensable for bulk cooking.
+In addition to dinner ideas for the week, there’s a free printable set of cute recipe cards I made, and I’m giving you a list of the tools I find indispensable for bulk cooking.
 Plus, I’ll tell you how I learned to cook easy, healthy meals every night.